-RECIPE TVP is what meat eaters disparagingly call "filler."
+TVP is what meat eaters disparagingly call “filler.”
 It may be used by cafeterias and large families to stretch ground beef when making tacos, meatloaf or casseroles.
-It's also a common source of protein for vegans and vegetarians — a hamburger helper without the hamburger.
+Knowingly or not, it is a common source of protein for everyone from vegans to omnivores.

-Unprepared TVP resembles blond Post Grape Nuts (wheat meal) — a cereal I despised as a child but grew to appreciate occasionally as an adult — unsweetened.
+Unprepared textured vegetable protein resembles blonde Post Grape Nuts (wheat meal) — a cereal I despised as a child but grew to appreciate unsweetened occasionally as an adult.
 Even with this acquired taste, TVP straight out of the package is bland by comparison — virtually inedible.
 One reason is because it is dehydrated soy protein — most of the time.
 It can also be made from wheat gluten or other vegetables.

 First, A Bit of Controversy